T-Draco/visualize-pairwise-seq-protein-seed/INSTRUCTIONS.md

 # visual-pairwise-seq-protein-seed
-Protein "SEED" sequences are representative amino acid sequences of each protein from a family.
-Pairwise alignments can be used to analyze sequence similarities between different proteins within the same family.
-Biopython was used.
-This tool VISUALIZES sequence alignments and finds a pairwise match score.

 For single pairwise sequence alignments, please use "pairwise_tool.py" "pairwise_tool_ALL_seq.py" is a full pairwise alignment tool, for performing a visualization with each and every SEED sequence.
 PLEASE READ THE WARNINGS before using this tool, as it requires a lot of processing power.